bbitarello/bitarellolab/content/project/bittertastereceptors/index.md

   name: code
 subtitle:
 tags:
+- bitter taste receptors
+- research projects
+- genomics
+- molecular evolution
+- dN/dS
-- hugo-site
+- hyphy

-title: Evolution of bitter taste receptors
+title: Evolution of bitter taste receptors in primates and other mammals
----
 ---

 ### Why is this interesting?